BAA-Studios/SunnyFORM/README.md

 and exposing functionality in text form via XML.
 While the learning curve is supposedly steeper than with [Inno Setup](https://jrsoftware.org/isinfo.php), we would like to give WiX a shot since it's able to generate `.msi` bundles (Inno Setup produces `.exe` installers instead).

-Taking inspiration from [this repository](https://github.com/zonble/flutter_wix_installer_example) by Weizhong Yang that we chanced upon during our research phase, we decided to continually update this README with instructions as we progress with this project, in hopes of providing more documentation for other members of the open source community whom wish to also deploy Flutter applications using WiX.
+Taking inspiration from [this repository on WiX v3](https://github.com/zonble/flutter_wix_installer_example) by Weizhong Yang that we chanced upon during our research phase, we decided to continually update this README with instructions as we progress with this project, in hopes of providing more documentation for other members of the open source community whom wish to also deploy Flutter applications using WiX.